Seminole Canyon State Park and Historic Site: Indigenous rock paintings

 Fate Bell Shelter is named for the one-time owner of the land, Mr. Fayette Bell.
 First excavated in 1932 and later in 1963, the cave art and indigenous artifacts are believed to be some of the oldest in North America.
-Tours are held Wednesday through Sunday, with limited hours during the hotter weather.

 Facilities

 Outside the entrance to the Visitors Center is The Maker of Peace, a 17-foot bronze statue created by Texas artist Bill Worrell in 1994.

 Seminole Canyon State Park and nearby Amistad National Recreation Area are conducive to bird watching.
 Both are habitats for numerous species of canyon, desert, and seed-eating birds.

 Nine miles of trails lend to hiking and mountain biking.
 The canyons and Fate Bell Shelter are only accessible on guided tours.

 The park has a restroom with showers.
 Campsites range from the very primitive with no conveniences, to some campsites with only water or campsites with both water and electricity.
 There is also a trailer dump station.

 Wireless Internet access (Wi-Fi) is available in some areas of this site.